bakerdh/ARMbookOUP/README.md

 # ARMbookOUP
-Code from the Advanced Research Methods book, published by Oxford University Press
+Code from the book "Research Methods Using R: advanced data analysis in the behavioural and biological sciences", published by Oxford University Press